(a.k.a. American Arborvitae, Eastern Arborvitae, Swamp Cedar)

 • prefers dark loamy soils, damp locations, does well in a wide range of soils

-• Boreal Forests Of The World
+• Boreal Forests Of The World info on Thuja occidentalis

 • White Cedar Sizes and Availability:

---- White Cedar plug seedlings [now shipping]
+--- White Cedar plug seedlings [FOR SALE]

 White Cedar transplants are discontinued, see White Cedar plug seedlings